pablohennique/pablohennique/README.md

 - 🌱 I'm a web developer in the making.
 Transitioning from enterprise software sales into dev
 - 🥳 I completed the Le Wagon bootcamp in June 2023
-- 🙋‍♂️ I'm looking for opportunities as a backend or frontend developer
+- 🙋‍♂️ I'm eager to transition into a full-time web development position where I can pursue my passion for coding and bring value through my customer-centric and value-focused mindset.
 - 📫 You can reach me at phennique@gmail.com or <a href="https://linkedin.com/in/pablohennique">LinkedIn</a>

 <h4 align="left">Languages and Tools:</h3>